canta2899/spotify-to-tidal/README.md

 ## Notes

-Since Tidal does not allows to search songs by their ISRC some songs might be converted incorrectly.
-However, if no song is found on tidal the title will be skipped and printed to the command line in order to let you know which songs have not been synchronized.
+Since Tidal does not allow searching songs by their ISRC, some songs might be converted incorrectly.
+However, if no song is found on tidal the title will be skipped and printed on the command line in order to let you know which songs have not been synchronized.